 Fill your pressure canner with hot water.
 Most pressure canners have a fill line inside.
 It is usually about 2 inches of water.
-Turn on the stove to medium high.
+Turn on the stove to medium-high.
 Place your jars inside the canner.
-Make sure the the bottom rack is in the canner.
+Make sure the bottom rack is in the canner.
 Place the top of the canner on and make sure to line it up with the grooves and twist the top till secure.
-Now you want the to allow the canner to get some pressure.
-Remove the stopper this will allow the steam to escape the canner.
+Now you want them to allow the canner to get some pressure.
+Remove the stopper.
+This will allow the steam to escape the canner.
 You want a constant stream of steam to flow out.
 Once you have a constant stream, place the stopper on the top and allow the pressure to build.
-Please use an oven mitt or towel to do this, it will be very hot.
+Please use an oven mitt or towel to do this; it will be very hot.

 Last step – Process

 This part may take some tweaking and monitoring to get right.
-Once the pressure builds, a lock will click down securing the lid so you can not open it.
+Once the pressure builds, a lock will click down, securing the lid so you can not open it.
 My recipe asks for a PSI of 10 for about 35 minutes.
-The basic idea is you want to keep the the PSI gauge in the range of 10 PSI.
+The basic idea is you want to keep the PSI gauge in the range of 10 PSI.
 You do this by adjusting the heat and releasing pressure from the stopper if it gets beyond 10 PSI.
 Just tilt the stopper to the side to let the pressure out.
 Again make sure you use a towel or oven mitts to let the pressure out.
-Once you find a happy medium the pressure will stay at 10 PSI.
-When you have it at 10 PSI set your oven timer for 35 min.
-After the timer goes off, turn of the heat and allow the pressure to go down.
-You can also tilt the stopper to to let the pressure out.
+Once you find a happy medium, the pressure will stay at 10 PSI.
+When you have it at 10 PSI, set your oven timer for 35 min.
+After the timer goes off, turn off the heat and allow the pressure to go down.
+You can also tilt the stopper to let the pressure out.
 Make sure you allow the pressure to come down slowly.
-The lock will click down when the pressure is gone and you can now remove the lid.
-Remove the hot cans to some towels and let the sit until they cool down.
+The lock will click down when the pressure is gone, and you can now remove the lid.
+Remove the hot cans to some towels and let them sit until they cool down.
 I like to cover them with a towel to allow them to cool slowly.
 Lastly, label and date them.
 I just write on top of the lid with a Sharpie.
-Now you know how to make tomato sauce with a pressure canner.
+Now you know how to make tomato sauce in a pressure canner.
 Enjoy your homemade sauce!
 I store mine in the basement in a cool dark space.
 They should keep for several years.